-Since the directional effects of ambiguity aversion on bidding in first price auctions are similar to those of risk aversion, we first estimate the risk parameters using the two treatments with known distributions, first price auctions with eight subjects per session and known distribution $(K1_8)$ and first price auctions with twelve subjects per session and known distribution $(K1{12})$.
-We then use the estimated risk parameters to estimate bidder ambiguity parameters.
-We examine the effects of ambiguity on bids, reserve prices, revenue, earnings and efficiency.
-Note that, in all subsequent analyses, we normalize the valuations, reserve prices and bids to be on the interval [0,1], consistent with the notation in our theoretical model.
+We then examine the effects of ambiguity on bids, reserve prices, revenue, earnings and efficiency.
+Note that, in all subsequent analysis, we normalize the valuations, reserve prices and bids to be on the interval [0, 1], consistent with the notation in our theoretical model.